astronomer/docs/learn/error-notifications-in-airflow.md

 - **Email notifications**: Every Airflow operator derived from the BaseOperator has parameters dedicated to configure email alerts in case of a task failure or retry.
 Email alerts are often set on tasks in production pipelines where task failures or retries need immediate attention by a data professional.
 - **Airflow callbacks**: Callback parameters (`*_callback`) exist both at the task and at the DAG level.
 You can pass any callable or Airflow notifier to these parameters to be executed in different events like success or failure.
 Airflow callbacks offer a lot of flexibility to execute any code based on the state of a task or DAG.
 They are often used to define actions specific to a task or DAG failure or success.
 - **Airflow notifiers**: Notifiers, which were added in Airflow 2.6, offer a way to modularize callback functions into custom classes to easily be reused and standardized.
 Provider packages can ship pre-built notifiers like the SlackNotifier.
 Notifiers can be provided to all callback parameters to define which task or DAG state should cause them to be executed.
 A common use case for notifiers is standardizing the action to be taken on task failures across several Airflow instances.
 - **Airflow service-level agreements (SLAs)**: SLAs in Airflow define the expected time it takes from the DAG execution until a specific task has been completed.
-If an SLA is missed the callable or notifier provided to the `sla_miss_callback` parameter is executed and if the SMTP connection is configured an email will be sent as well.
-Since an SLA miss does not stop a task from running, this type of notification is used when intervention by a data professional is needed if a specific task is taking longer than expected.
+If an SLA is missed, the callable or notifier provided to the `sla_miss_callback` parameter is executed.
+If an SMTP connection is configured in that Airflow environment, an email will be sent as well.
+Since an SLA miss does not stop a task from running, this type of notification is used when intervention is needed if a specific task is taking longer than expected.

-Most notifications can be set at the level of both a DAG and a task, like the `on_failure_callback`, while others can only be set at the task or DAG level.
-Setting a parameter within a DAGs `default_args` dictionary will apply it to all tasks in the DAG, you can see examples in the [set DAG and task level callbacks](#set-dag-and-task-level-callbacks) section.
+Most notifications can be set at the level of both a DAG and a task.
+Setting a parameter within a DAG's `default_args` dictionary will apply it to all tasks in the DAG.
+You can see examples of this in the [set DAG and task level callbacks](#set-dag-and-task-level-callbacks) section.

 ## Email notifications